yyyyannisz/Interactive-Lab-Hub/Lab 1/README.md

 Opportunity for balance: Design now looks sleeker and more modern while offering both high visibility and subtle use when needed.

 \*\***Take a video of your prototyped interaction.**\*\*

-A window was added to the prototype to allow an Apple Watch screen to simulate the flashing mechanism for video purposes.